 The <figure> tag is used for indicating self-contained content.
-The tag can include images, diagrams, illustrations, code examples, etc.
+The tag can contain diagrams, images, illustrations, code examples and so on.

 To add a caption or explanation to the content of the <figure> tag, we use the <figcaption> tag.
 The <figcaption> tag is included in the <figure> tag and is placed as the first or last child element.
 If <figcaption> is the first nested element, then the content will be displayed at the top of the image.